CEE countries still greatly under-represented in EU institutions

 “With Central and Eastern Europe representing 40% of member states and 20% of the EU’s population, their almost complete absence from EU leadership positions becomes indefensible,” says the report.

 The report points out that it is not surprising that citizens in Central and Eastern Europe feel less connected with the EU than other regions.
-The two regions also contain the only countries that are controlled by radical rightwing and Eurosceptic governments: Hungary, Poland and Slovenia.
+The two regions also contain the only countries that are controlled by radical right-wing and Eurosceptic governments: Hungary, Poland and Slovenia.

 Looking at the 2019-2021 period, the report says that Western and Southern Europe gathered 70% of the 60 appointments, while Eastern Europe took 13.3% and Central Europe had 8.3% (5 appointments).